jimporter/mike/README.md

 ## Usage

-### Building Your Docs
+### Initialization

-Before your first build, you'll probably want to add the "extras" to your documentation sources that will display a version selector in your generated docs.
+Before using mike for the first time, you'll probably want to add the "extras" to your documentation sources that will display a version selector in your generated docs.
+(Note: if your documentation theme has built-in support for mike, such as the [Insiders' edition][material-insiders] of Material for MkDocs), this step is unnecessary.)

 To do this, run the following command in the directory with your `mkdocs.yml` file, and it will add the extra CSS and JS files to your docs directory and update your `mkdocs.yml` configuration as needed.
 Once you're happy with the changes, you can commit them so that subsequent builders (e.g. your CI system) don't need to worry about this step:

 ```sh
 mike install-extras